 It was raining, that first day at the library.
 Sheets of water poured down the panes of glass, obscuring my view of the swollen river just beyond the parking lot.
 The chair was comfortable, and a warm coffee kept me company as I absent-mindedly chewed on the end of my (very expensive!)
 Apple Pencil.
 The first scene was so simple to write.
 It had been written for a long time, but had never been put to paper.
 I knew exactly how it would end, too.
 But would everything in between be up to snuff?

 What began as a short story quickly outgrew the mold into which I had hoped to place it.
 As the story progressed, the world became larger.
 The background, lore, and plot lines blossomed into an impressive array of colorful sticky notes that adorned my bedroom wall.
 The more I wrote, the more the characters came alive.
 In the end, the dialogue practically wrote itself.
-This novel is actually two parts, comprised of Book One; Crossing the Rubicon, and Book Two; Through a Mirror, Darkly.
+I wrote it in two parts to begin.
 It is the first in a series, and while I slog through the tedious stages of editing, arguing with my husband over the necessity of commas after conjunctive adverbs, I have already begun crafting the next novel.
 I cannot wait to share my work with you!